-CHI St. Joseph Health is the governing body for all CHI St. Joseph Health hospitals, clinics, long term care centers, CHI St. Joseph Health EMS and other CHI St. Joseph Health services in the 9-county Brazos Valley area.
+St. Joseph Health is the governing body for all St. Joseph Health hospitals, clinics, long term care centers, St. Joseph Health EMS and other St. Joseph Health services in the 9-county Brazos Valley area.

-Members of the CHI St. Joseph Health Board of Directors include:
+Members of the St. Joseph Health Board of Directors include:

 James E. Blair III

 Chairman of the Board

 James Blair is a graduate of Texas A&M University.
 He is the Vice President of J&B Propane in Madisonville, Texas.
 James is an active member of First Baptist Church of Madisonville and also serves on the Madison County Appraisal Board.

 Robert Upchurch is a graduate of Texas A&M University ‘84.
 Robert serves as President, CEO, & Chairman of First State Bank of Bedias.
 He is also Mayor Pro-Tem of the City of Bedias.
 He is a former director of the Texas Bankers Association and has served on the Community Bankers Council of the American Bankers Association.
 Since 2000, Robert has held several governance roles at St. Joseph Health, including chairman of the Governance Council of the Grimes Hospital and later as chairman of the Governance Council of the Regional Hospital in Bryan.

 Dr. Arreola-Risa is a faculty member in the Information and Operations Management Department at Mays Business School, Texas A&M University.
 He received his B.S. from Monterrey Institute of Technology (ITESM) in Mexico, his M.S. from the Georgia Institute of Technology and his Ph.D. from Stanford University.
 Prior to joining Texas A&M he was on the faculty in the Foster School of Business, University of Washington.
 He is a member of the Decision Sciences Institute for Operations Research and the Management Sciences.